Cat Breeds in Australia

 Common Munchkin Conditions and Diseases

 Munchkins are a healthy breed that is not prone to any serious diseases and conditions.
-However, since they are young breed, this can easily change in the future.
+However, since they are a young breed, this can easily change in the future.
 Similar to other cats, you don’t have to overfeed them and you should ensure that they get enough exercise through their life because obesity can reduce their mobility.
 Get PetCare for your Munchkin and protect her from any damage that could happen.

 - Some people refer to them as kangaroo cats because they sit up in order to get a better view.